himmAllRight/himmAllRight-source/content/post/using-kid3.md

 <div class="caption">A 'home-made' file tagged in kid3, now properly sorted in my music player</div>
 </center>

-That's it.
+That's all I have.
 This was a short post, but I think it was worth it.
 I love when I find a great open source, cross platform tool that does *exactly* what I need.
-Kid3 is one of those gems applications.
+Kid3 is a gem application.
 If you need to edit some audio tags, check it out.
 It certainly made my life much easier 🙂.